Andrzej Głowacki: Design

 He was one of the most popular Polish designers in the 1990s.
-He set up legendary, surrealistic Gallery Jo Design, which was located in Doubting Thomas's Corner in Cracow from 1992 to 1996.
+He set up legendary, surrealistic Gallery Jo Design, which was located in Doubting Thomas's Corner in Kraków from 1992 to 1996.
 Popular Polish and foreign artists: actors, writers, journalists were its frequent guests.

 Projects from the 1990s represent optimistic design, full of stylistic courage and fun crafts with form.
 Objects are unconventional and quite unrealistic but they do not lose their functionality.
 Furniture, lamps and glass projects are the most characteristic.
 Their finessed shapes and both funny and philosophic names had many admirers in Europe.

 Inspirations

 Theoretical physics is his great passion and influences his artistic activities.
 He often compares it with mystical knowledge of old cultures.
 According to the needs of the future he teaches transhumanistic ideas and designing for cyberspace.

 Exhibitions

 Exhibitions of drawing, painting, graphics, collage in Poland, Germany, Netherlands and France, ex: